 The American Society for Environmental History's annual meeting, hosted by the University of Illinois-Chicago, will feature more than 100 sessions discussing climate change, environmental justice, endangered species, public lands, energy policy, forestry management, natural disasters, and other topics.

 Using our skills to adapt or mitigate the adverse effects of climate change is one of the greatest challenges we face.
 The 37th Annual Conference of the International Association for Impact Assessment in Montréal will share information, best practices, success stories, innovations, and lessons learned with delegates from all over the world.

 The Planetary Health Alliance, along with The Rockefeller Foundation, Wellcome Trust, Ecological Society of America, American Geophysical Union, and The Lancet, is hosting the inaugural Planetary Health/GeoHealth Annual Meeting at the Harvard Medical School in Boston, MA, with an opening reception on Friday, April 28 at the New England Aquarium.

 TheUnited Nations Conference to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development will be convened at United Nations Headquarters in New York, coinciding with World Oceans Day, to support the implementation of Sustainable Development Goal 14.

-The 26th annual convention in Las Vegas includes plenary sessions, panel workshops, seminars, a Presidential Candidate Town Hall and other activities with interactive discussions about industry and community issues, as well as a career fair.
+The 27th annual convention in Philadelphia includes plenary sessions, panel workshops, seminars and other activities with interactive discussions about industry and community issues, as well as a career fair.